THUACL/THUACL/_projects/1_Human-centered_Risk_Assessment_and_Decision_Making.md

 High-fidelity finite-element crash simulations provide detailed biomechanical information, but their computational cost makes it difficult to generate sufficiently large datasets, particularly during early-stage vehicle development.
 Low-fidelity multi-body simulations are substantially cheaper but contain systematic bias because they simplify tissue deformation, contact mechanics, and local anatomical responses.

-To exploit the complementary strengths of both fidelity levels, we developed **MF-PGRNet**, a knowledge-guided multi-fidelity residual learning framework for occupant injury prediction under limited high-fidelity supervision.
+To exploit the complementary strengths of both fidelity levels, we further developed **MF-PGRNet**, a knowledge-guided multi-fidelity residual learning framework for occupant injury prediction under limited high-fidelity supervision.
 Rather than treating low-fidelity simulations simply as additional training samples, the framework uses them as a source of **structured physics priors**.
 The high-fidelity prediction task is decomposed into:

 $$
 y_{HF}